 I started to desire sex more.
-I started craving it.
-I would start to have random sexual thoughts.
-Then I would get erections after my random sexual thoughts.
+I started craving it more.
+I would start to have random sexual thoughts out of nowhere.
+Then I would start getting erections after my random sexual thoughts.
 This could be anywhere.
 At work, at a restaurant, on the bus – anywhere.
-As I continued to refrain from sexual stimulation, erections would come more easily and last longer.
-Morning erections would be stronger.
-I would be horny and feel charged.

-For me, removing these sexual activities from my life had a huge impact on my well-being.
-It was one of the actions that had the biggest positive impact on my problems with erectile dysfunction and a weak libido.
+For me, changing my approach to sex and removing masturbation and pornography from my life has had a huge impact on my ability to function sexually.
+It has been the action that had the largest positive impact on my erectile dysfunction and my libido.

 Should I for the first time today experience erectile dysfunction and weak libido, This would be the number one action I would take.
 I would stop watching porn, stop masturbating, stop having sex, and stop anything sexual.

-By giving my brain a break from any sexual activity whatsoever, I would give the body a chance to recover.
-This would enable my body to start the process of undoing any harm that might have been done to it from this excessive sexual stimulation.
-My body would get a chance to rebuild desire for sex and to regain the ability to function normally.
-If dopamine receptors in my brain had gotten numbed or stopped working, it would start the process of slowly giving life to these receptors again.
+By giving my brain a break from any sexual activity whatsoever, I would give my body a chance to recover.
+This would enable my body to start the process of undoing any harm that had been done to it from this excessive sexual stimulation.

-This abstinence from sexual activities would also turn sexual stimulation into something that was more scarce, something that was not a day-to-day activity.
-This would slowly change my mindset and not only increase my desire for sex, but probably also provide more appreciation for sex.
+This abstinence from sexual activities would turn sexual stimulation into something that was more scarce, something that was not a day-to-day activity.
+This should slowly change my mindset and not only increase my desire for sex, but probably also provide more appreciation for sex.